 Many photographers struggle with questions like

-- Searching for images is nightmare !
+- Searching for images is a nightmare!
 How to store my images properly so that I can get them quickly when I need them, as my client is waiting

-- I need to make images ready from my latest photoshoot and deadline is coming close , how do I do it ?
+- I need to make pictures ready from my latest photoshoot and deadline is coming close, how do I do it?

-- I don’t remember what edits I made on this image I want to re-optimize those changes and make the image better, how I can do it ?
+- I don’t remember what edits I made on this image I want to re-optimize those changes and make the picture better, how I can do it?

-- I am not sure which software to use and how to process my images so that they look better ?
+- I am not sure which software to use for post-processing

 If you are serious and I am sure you do , in creating great images of your subject ; you need to be methodical and systematic in-terms of your Image organization and post processing workflow.